momenmedhatsalem/momenmedhatsalem/README.md

 ## Welcome to My Coding Playground! 👨‍💻

 Hey there!
-I'm Momen Medhat, a passionate computer science student with a unique blend of expertise in both technology and medicine.
+I'm Momen Medhat, a Django Backend developer and a passionate computer science student with a unique blend of expertise in both technology and medicine.
 Currently cruising through my second year, I've been riding the academic wave with a robust GPA of 3.65. 🚀

 ### Academic Achievements

-- Successfully conquered the realms of CS with courses like CS50x from Harvard, CS50 Python, and CS50 Web Development with Python.
+- Successfully conquered the realms of CS with courses from Harvard, like CS50x CS50 Python, CS50 SQL, and CS50 Web Development with Python and JavaScript.
 - Proficient in languages such as C, CPP, Python, SQL, JavaScript, CSS, and HTML.
 - Deep understanding of Object-Oriented Programming (OOP) with a particular flair for C++ and Python.